MaTeMaTuK/pcf-universal-gantt-chart/README.md

 For undefined colors Gantt shell create color theme, which based on entity color.

-If you need your language you may contact with me or open with issue.
+If you need your language you may contact with me or open an issue.
 Where you may share your translations.

 ## Additional information